OneBusAway/onebusaway-alexa/README.md

 manually re-add "Alexa Skills Kit" as the function's _Event Source_.
 You do not need to do this if you deploy your code through the Lambda UI in AWS Console.

+### Testing without an Alexa device

+Don't have an Amazon Echo?
+No worries, try out the [Alexa Skill Testing Tool](https://echosim.io/).

+It simulates the Echo experience within your web browser.
+Just remember to log in using the same Amazon account that you've used above to set up the skill.

 ## License
 [Apache v2.0](http://www.apache.org/licenses/LICENSE-2.0)